Earle Page College

 Earle Page College is a residential college of the University of New England located in Armidale, New South Wales, Australia.
 The college accommodates roughly 300 students.

 History

-The college is named after Dr Earle Christmas Grafton Page, who was the first Chancellor of the University of New England in 1954.
+The college is named after former prime minister Earle Page, who was the first Chancellor of the University of New England in 1954.
 It originated in 1963 as an all-male set of houses in town.
 Most Page students who were living in town had to travel to the campus for all meals by public transport.
 After its opening, students slowly moved into the current buildings.
 EPC began as an all-male college; however, females have been admitted since 1973.
+In 2021, EPC merged with Austin College, moving into the buildings at Austin College.
+Since the merge it has been called Austin and Earle Page College or simply as Austin Page.